keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

 https://github.com/keypom/keypom-js/blob/5e4b4744a16c727d96d235282020c186edd0b0b5/docs-advanced-tutorials/ticket-app/frontend/utils/createTickDrop.js#L64-L73
 ```

-Once both the series and drop are defined, `claim` can be called and will mint the desired NFT POAP.
+Once both the series and drop are created, the key can be used to mint on-demand POAPs to wallets.
+It's important to note that if the series was not created and a key was claimed, the NFT contract would panic and the key would be wasted.

 ---